vikranth22446/birdbrain/README.md

 # Birdbrain: Analyzing Waterbirds and Mobilenet
-Simply running metrics such as model information capacity, signal to noise ratio, and others via last layer retraining.
+Use birdbrain to simply run metrics such as model information capacity, signal to noise ratio, and others via last layer retraining.

 Generate the csvs for brainome via:
 ```